pyladiespdx/pyladiespdx.github.com/resources/index.md

 [Learn Python The Hard Way](https://learnpythonthehardway.org/) General Python intro with a focus on repetition to build a foundation of understanding.
 This one costs money.

+[Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) Introduction to Python for non-programmers through manipulating text files and spreadsheets.
+Read online for free or buy in print and ebook form for money.

 ## Non-beginner resources

 For people familiar with Python, or experienced programmers